Adrian1845/MyBudget/README.md

 Therefore we can go back and watch the Pie Chart (shouldn't be empty now).
 If you want more information about your movements, click "View movements".

 Here you can see a list of your movements and filters option.
-For filters to work just select which filter you want to apply (top bar) then fulfill the fields with the required data, once you have selected the filter click "Apply filters".
+For filters to work just select which filter you want to apply (top bar) then fulfil the fields with the required data, once you have selected the filter click "Apply filters".
 To retrieve the list of your movements without any filter (see all of them like at the beginning), click "Reset filters".

 /-------------------/